NKNakulkumar/NKNakulkumar/README.md

 ###

-<p align="left">💻 Passionate about Frontend and Backend development, with a focus on building responsive, visually appealing, and modern web interfaces and designes.</p>
+<p align="left">💻 Passionate on FullStack web development, with a focus on building responsive, visually appealing, and modern web interfaces and designes.</p>

 ###